JustinBeckwith/justinbeckwith.github.io/_posts/2016-05-24-nodejs-gcp-next.md

 <img src="/images/2016/nodejs-gcp-next/nodejs-gcp-next-featured.jpg" alt="Node.js is for hats and cats" />

-In March I had the chance to talk at <a href="https://cloudplatformonline.com/" target="_blank">GCP Next</a> on <a href="https://cloud.google.com/nodejs" target="_blank">Node.js @ Google</a>.
+In March I had the chance to talk at <a href="https://cloudplatformonline.com/" target="_blank" rel="noopener">GCP Next</a> on <a href="https://cloud.google.com/nodejs" target="_blank" rel="noopener">Node.js @ Google</a>.
 This is a fun little tour of what Google Cloud has to offer Node.js developers.

 ### Timeline